There are a number of ways that you can use home renovations and improvements to minimize your taxes.

 One of the best ways to lower your taxes is to take advantage of energy tax credits by installing qualified energy generating systems.

 You can get a federal tax credit of 30% of the cost of qualifying geothermal heat pumps, solar water heaters, solar panels, small wind turbines, or fuel cells placed in service for an existing or new construction home.
-The credits were good through 2016, except for the solar credits which are good through 2019 and then are reduced each year through the end of 2021.
+The credits were good through 2016, except for the solar credits which are good through 2019 and then are reduced through the end of 2023.

 Except for fuel cells (which must be installed in your primary residence to qualify), the credit can be used for items installed in vacation or second homes as well.

-The 30% credit applies to the cost, including labor and installation, and there is no maximum limit (except for fuel cells).
-For example, if you purchase and install a small wind turbine for $10,000, you get a $3,000 tax credit right off the bat – not counting the future savings on your electric bill.
+The credit applies to the cost, including labor and installation, and there is no maximum limit (except for fuel cells).
+For example, if you purchase and install solar panels in 2021 for $10,000, you get a $2,600 tax credit right off the bat—not counting the future savings on your electric bill.

 Home sale exemption

-Under the home sale exemption, you do not have to pay capital gains on appreciation of your primary residence when you sell it if your profit is $250,000 or less.
-Because home renovations increase your basis in your home, they can help reduce the amount of your sale price that is counted as profit, and therefore can potentially help get you under the home sale exemption to avoid capital gains altogether.
-Even if not, the increased basis will limit the taxable portion of the sale price.
+Under the home sale exemption, qualified sellers do not have to pay capital gains on appreciation of their primary residence when it is sold for a profit of $250,000 or less if filing as single and $500,000 or less if filing married filing joint.
+Because home renovations increase the basis in your home, they can help reduce the amount of your sale price that is counted as profit, and therefore can potentially help get you under the home sale exemption to avoid capital gains altogether.
+Even if not, the increased basis can limit the taxable portion of the sale price.